 Ethel Smith, whose life was saved by William's self-sacrifice, suffered greatly as not all the grafts took.
 From her home in Gary, she eloped in January 1914 to Chicago to marry 21-year-old clerk Leon/Edward Cline.
 Leon faced more controversy within a few months of their wedding when he was accused of embezzlement and grand larceny in Lake County, IN.
 Circa 1915, living in Lima, OH, she contracted typhoid fever, and was thought to be near death.
 More will be added about her when learned.

-Stepson Charles L. Rugh (1874- ? ) was born in about 1874.
+Stepson Charles Lurk Rugh (1873- ? ) was born on Oct.
+27, 1873.
 He made his home in Oregon in 1912, possibly near his father and stepmother in the Portland area.
 His home in 1935 was in Arlington, OR.

-Stepson Harry Rugh ( ? - ? ) was likely an infant at the death of his mother.
+Stepson Harry Craig Rugh (1881- ? ) was born on May 10, 1881.
+He was 19 months of age at the death of his mother.
 He was raised by an uncle and aunt, John William and Louisa (Glenn) Stearns and took their surname as his own.
 He lived in Orion, IL, using the name "Harry Rugh Stearns."
 Harry wedded Ellen Brodine ( ? - ? ).
 The couple's seven offspring were Warren Stearns, Glenn Stearns, John Stearns, Harry Stearns, Robert Stearns, Louise Carriere and Rosemary Davidson.

 ~ Son Daniel Franklin "Frank" Emerick ~

 Son Daniel Franklin "Frank" Emerick (1863-1935) was born on July 29, 1863 in Pennsylvania (or Iowa).